avcoder/unit08-lesson03/slides.md

 ## Exercise
 - Implement all 4 places where you would call `LayoutAnimation`
   - Hint: must call it before we do a state change for shoppingList
+- Reload your app, and try toggling an item to complete it -- does item animate?

 ---
 transition: slide-left